l00sed/FCD-S22-62275/Bennett_Rima/README.md

 ## Instructions for Use

 This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
-You must have Rhino X to open the `.3dm` file.
+You must have Rhino 7 to open the `.3dm` file.

 **Dependencies**